Reviews You Can Rely On

 Credit: Abriah Wofford

 The M7 is constructed with a higher magnification, designed for looking far beyond a tree stand or pond.
 The 10x magnification performs well for hunters and adventure enthusiasts scouting across a large plain or far distances over an ocean.
-That being said, more advanced birders prefer a higher magnification to help aid in difficult distinctions amongst birds, where a closer look can be helpful.
+That said, more advanced birders prefer a higher magnification to help aid in difficult distinctions amongst birds, where a closer look can be helpful.

 Just know that the magnification is indirectly proportional to the field of view, so the M7 will challenge your skills at honing in on the fluttering creatures.
 The ED glass and multicoated lens produce a nice crisp clarity, but we did notice more pronounced vignetting (blurriness at the edges) that might annoy some if you're often peering out at a cluster of animals at once.
 Although it delivers fairly bright views with good light transmission and great ease of adjustment, it falls slightly behind the Vortex Viper HD 8x42, a comparably priced model, in terms of brightness while remaining nearly equal across other test metrics.
-If you value brightness over ease of adjustment, then you'll want to consider the Vortex Viper HD 8x42 before settling on the Nikons.
+If you value brightness over ease of adjustment, consider the Vortex Viper HD 8x42 before settling on the Nikons.

 Read More: Nikon Monarch M7 10x42 review